shapeintheglass/DanielleRandomizer/README.md

 ## Description

-Randomizes various entities in Prey 2017 via an external executable that overwrites the level files and generates a patch_randomizer.pak.
+An external executable GUI that randomizes various entities in Prey 2017 by  overwriting the level files and generating a patch_randomizer.pak in GameSDK\Precache.
 Before overwriting, level files are backed up in the same directory as "level_backup.pak".

-### Randomizer features:
+### Features

+Here are some of the options the randomizer offers:

+**Cosmetic**

+* Randomized human appearance
+* Randomized voice lines
+* Randomized music
+* Randomized player model

+**Gameplay**

 * Randomized item/physics prop spawns
 * Randomized enemy/NPC spawns
-* Randomized human appearance
-* Randomized voice lines
-* Randomized loot tables
 * Randomized neuromod upgrade tree
 * Randomized station connectivity

-### Other features:
+**Other features:**

 * Start on 2nd day
 * Add loot to Morgan's apartment
 * Remove scan requirement for neuromods
-* Unlock all doors/safes/workstations (doesn't work for certain scripted doors or the main lift)
+* Unlock all doors/safes/workstations
-* Configurable spawn rates for item/enemy randomization
-* Make humans wander
+* Get Off The Station mode (timed)

 ## Getting Started

 **IMPORTANT if you want to avoid game crashes** If you plan to start a new randomized game in an existing save slot, manually delete the old save data first (and ensure cloud save doesn't try to restore it).
 By default this should be in `C:\Users\<Name>\Saved Games\Arkane Studios\Prey\SaveGames`.
 This is because unfortunately Prey does not always cleanly delete old files before starting up a new game.

 If you don't do this, there's a chance your old save files will stay there and conflict with the randomized level files.
 The same applies if you are done with this randomized save slot and want to use it for a normal game.

 ### Dependencies

 * Requires a valid copy of Prey 2017 on Steam or GOG (the Windows Store version of Prey 2017 cannot be modded).
 * Must have [Java for Windows](http://java.com/download) installed.

-### Running the randomizer
+### Running the randomizer (as of v0.3)

 1. Unzip danielle_randomizer.zip anywhere.
-2. Ensure danielle_randomizer.exe is in the same directory as the included data/ folder and settings.json file.
+2. Ensure danielle_randomizer.exe is in the same directory as the included data.pak file and spawn_presets.json file.
 3. Run danielle_randomizer.exe to start up the GUI.
 4. Specify Prey install directory.
 5. Specify desired randomization settings.